 Cold Call Script: Structure and Adaptability

-A high-performing cold call script combines rigid structure with conversational flexibility.
-Your script should include:
+A high-performing cold call script pairs structure with flexibility.
+It should include:

-- A value proposition tailored to the prospect’s needs
+- A value proposition tied to something specific about this prospect’s situation

 Timing: When to Call Your Prospects